Mateo Barać: Osijek

 Prva Liga earned him a call-up for Croatian A team for 2017 China Cup.
 On 3 August 2017, Osijek defeated the Dutch giants PSV Eindhoven in the third qualifying round of the 2017–18 UEFA Europa League with a 2-0 aggregate win.
 Many labeled Barać as the key member of the historic victory and Ajax eventually made a 2.5 million euros transfer bid.
 Osijek and Barać accepted, however the transfer was stopped due to Barać's heart issues revealed on the medical tests.

 Rapid Wien

 On 12 July 2018, he joined Rapid Wien for a fee of €1,300,000.

 Sochi

 On 19 June 2021, he moved to Russian club Sochi as a free agent.

 Krylia Sovetov Samara

 On 19 February 2022, he was loaned to Krylia Sovetov Samara until the end of the season with an option to buy.

 On 31 May 2022, Barać moved to Krylia Sovetov on a permanent basis and signed a two-year contract.

 Loan to Oostende

 On 31 January 2023, Barać joined Oostende in Belgium on loan until the end of the season, with an option to buy.

+Aktobe

+On 9 February 2024, Krylia Sovetov announced Barać's transfer to Aktobe in Kazakhstan.